- Launched: January 7th, 1968 06:30:00 UTC

 Approximately 66 hours of alpha-scattering data were obtained during the first lunar day on three samples: the undisturbed lunar surface, a lunar rock, and an area dug up by the surface sampler.
 An additional 34 hours of data were obtained on the third sample during the second lunar day.

-The surface sampler dug a number of trenches, conducted static and dynamic bearing strengths of the lunar material.
+The surface sampler dug a number of trenches and conducted static and dynamic bearing strengths of the lunar material.
 The performance of the instrument and its controllers was outstanding.

 Post sunset operations were conducted for 15 hours after local sunset at the end of the first lunar day at 06 :06 GMT on January 25, 1968.
 During these operations, additional Earth and star pictures were obtained, as were observations of the solar corona out to 50 solar radii.

 In summary, five Surveyors have landed and operated successfully on the lunar surface.
 Four of these examined widely separated mare sites in the Moon's equatorial belt; the fifth investigated a region deep within the southern highlands.
-Four spacecraft survived the extreme cold of the lunar night and operated for more than one lunar day /night cycle.
-In total, the five Surveyors operated over a combined elapsed time of about 17 months on the Moon, transmitted more than 87,000 pictures, performed 6 separate chemical analyses of surface and near-subsurface samples, dug in to and otherwise manipulated and tested the lunar material, measured its mechanical properties, and obtained a wide variety of other data which have greatly increased our knowledge of the lunar surface and the processes that have been acting on it.
+Four spacecraft survived the extreme cold of the lunar night and operated for more than one lunar day/night cycle.
+In total, the five Surveyors operated over a combined elapsed time of about 17 months on the Moon, transmitted more than 87,000 pictures, performed 6 separate chemical analyses of surface and near-subsurface samples, dug into and otherwise manipulated and tested the lunar material, measured its mechanical properties, and obtained a wide variety of other data that have greatly increased our knowledge of the lunar surface and the processes that have been acting on it.

 Source: Lunar Reconnaissance Orbiter Camera